omarpalau/exercise/docs.md

-This documentation describes how to use the Vainilleitor.
+This documentation describes how to use the Chirrisneitor.

-Note that this Vainilleitor is totally safe to use for children, adults, wildlife, and trees.
+Note that this Chirrisneitor is totally safe to use for children, adults, wildlife, and trees.

 The toothbrush requires [need info here].